Three Approaches to Estimating the Impact of Holidays and Time Off on Velocity

 On This Page

 Velocity can be a very useful predictor of how much work an agile team will complete in the future.
-It can be especially helpful when looking forward at least four or five iterations.
+It is beneficial for longer-term agile planning (looking forward at least four or five iterations).

-This means velocity can work as a reliable predictor as it allows teams to state things like, “In the next 5 sprints we’ll probably finish between 100 and 120 story points.”
+Over the long-term as the law of large numbers kicks in and errors in individual product backlog items are balanced out, velocity can be a reliable predictor.
+Tracking velocity over time allows teams to make estimates like, “In the next 5 sprints we’ll probably finish between 100 and 120 story points.”

 Such statements are based on a team knowing its velocity (perhaps as a single, averaged value but even better as a range).